dreamgrove/dreamgrove/content/balance/Compendium.md

 </div>

-Obviously, just like before please use the Top Gear or Droptimizer options in [Raidbots](https://raidbots.com) in order to decide what trinkets to farm/use, but the following list should give you a good idea of some of the trinkets you will want to look out for.
+Please use Top Gear or Droptimizer on [Raidbots](https://raidbots.com) in order to decide what trinkets to farm/use, but the following list should give you a good idea of some of the trinkets you will want to look out for.
 The list below assumes 441 ilvl on all of the trinkets, as you can upgrade everything with crests.

 R1-9 = Raid boss number 1-9
 <br>HTD = Healer Tank DPS